nazmulidris/developerlife.com/_posts/2018-08-15-introduction-to-vue.md

   to Vue, and getting started with it without using Webpack or Babel.
 layout: post
 hero-image: assets/vue-hero.svg
-title: 'Getting started with Vue.js'
+title: "Getting started with Vue.js"
 categories:
 - Web
 ---